-The edges of the cervical tissue removed by a cone biopsy may contain abnormal cells, meaning that abnormal tissue may be left in the cervix.
-The cone biopsy may be repeated to remove the remaining abnormal cells.
-If follow-up tests show normal cells, then no further treatment may be needed.
+The excisional biopsy may remove all of the abnormal cervical tissue.
+If this happens, you won't need more treatment.
+But if some abnormal cells are left in the cervix after the biopsy, more tissue may need to be removed.
+If follow-up tests show normal cells, then no further treatment will be needed.
 If abnormal cells remain, you and your doctor may discuss other treatments, such as removal of the uterus (hysterectomy).

-The cone biopsy may show cancer that has grown deep into the cervical tissue (cervical cancer).
+The biopsy may show cancer that has grown deep into the cervical tissue (cervical cancer).
 Further treatment, such as surgery, radiation, or chemotherapy, will be recommended.

-Adaptation Date: 12/4/2019
+Adaptation Date: 5/16/2023